bifurcation/userinfo-vc/userinfo-vc.md

 legitimate subject of those credentials.
 As a result, the Verifier can associate the attributes in the credentials with the Holder.

-UserInfo VC are a specific type of Verifiable Credential, so they can be used in this protocol to present OpenID claims to a Verifier.
+UserInfo VCs are a specific type of Verifiable Credential, so they can be used in this protocol to present OpenID claims to a Verifier.
 For example, a UserInfo VC containing a `email` claim could tell the Verifier that the Holder legitimately represents that email address (assuming the Verifier trusts the OP to make such claims).